Convergence criteria

 where

 Evaluating the accuracy of the solution based on Eq. (\(\ref{eq:convergence-solution}\)) bears the problem, that if the response for field \(\alpha\) is very small, Eq. (\(\ref{eq:convergence-solution}\)) will not be satisfied although the contribution of field \(\alpha\) to the overall solution is negligible.
-Therefore, the contribution of this field to the convergence of the overall solution is only considered if the following condition holds:
+Therefore, numgeo also evaluates whether the solution increment or the correction itself is negligible.
+In the present implementation this criterion is active after the first iteration of an increment and is fulfilled if

 Therein, \(\epsilon^{\Delta d,\alpha}\) is the criterion for negligible response for field \(\alpha\).